Joc Pederson Preview, Player Props: Giants vs. Dodgers

 Joc Pederson At The Plate

-- In 32.2% of his games this year, Pederson has driven in at least one run.
-In 11 of those games (9.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Pederson has driven in a run in 38 games this year (31.9%), including 11 games with more than one RBI (9.2%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.